Tito's Blue Train: Train compositions

 The Blue Train has a formal lounge with a dining room, three lounge cars with apartments, a kitchen, a restaurant and a special closed baggage car for transporting cars.
 It has a total of 92 places, and the full capacity of the sleeping cars is 90 beds.
 The interior of the train is made mostly of wood.
 Mahogany, pear and walnut were used, and the lounges and corridors were decorated with inlays.

 Kola restaurant (series WR, 88-69)

-This car consists of a dining room with 28 seats, a lounge with 8 seats, a bar and a kitchen.
-The maximum traffic speed is 140 km/h.
+This car, consisting of a dining room with 28 seats, a lounge with 8 seats, a bar and kitchen, had a maximum traffic speed of 140 km/h.
 "NO" exchange mode; as a result the unit can travel only in the Blue train set.
 The cars have a sound system (internal, which is two-channel and external) and telephone installations.
 The car is heated by steam.

 Salon apartments (Salon series, 89-69)

 The first round was Josip Broz's salon - apartment.
 They are air-conditioned and consist of two suites with one bed each, a study, a bathroom, a lounge area, two armchairs, and a wardrobe with a “annexe” lined walls in silk wallpaper used by the president’s “companion”.
 The other cars have two luxurious and four double beds, a work cabinet, a bathroom, a lounge for eight people and a kitchenette.
 They are air-conditioned.
 The maximum speed of these cars is 140 km/h.
 "NO" exchange mode.
 They can travel only in the Blue train set.
 The cars have a sound system (internal, which is two-channel and external) and telephone installations, and steam heated.